Please enter both an email address and a password.

 Above: A watercolour by William Clift of execution dock, 1816 (MS0283/3).

-For surgeons to qualify as a Member of the Company, and later College of Surgeons of England it was a requirement that they attend live dissections.
+For surgeons to qualify as a Member of the Company, and later College of Surgeons of England, they were required to attend live dissections.
 Initially a demonstrator would carry out the dissection in an anatomy theatre while a master read from a medical textbook and pointed out the features of the body, and students watched from a distance.
-However, from the mid 1700’s this changed, as students began to perform dissections themselves.
-This method of practical teaching would become an issue, as the supply of four bodies of murderers per year, as stipulated in the Murder Act of 1752, was unable to satisfy the demand of cadavers.
+However, in the mid 1700’s this changed as students began to perform dissections themselves.
+This method of practical teaching would become an issue, as the supply of four bodies of murderers per year, as stipulated in the Murder Act of 1752, was unable to satisfy the demand for cadavers.

-The increasing demand for cadavers saw a growing underground trade of bodysnatching - where the bodies of the recently deceased would be exhumed by bodysnatchers, also known as resurrectionists, which were then sold to anatomists at medical schools.
-In the Archives we have an account of one of these bodysnatchers operating in London (MS0024/1).
+The increasing demand for cadavers saw a growing underground trade of bodysnatching - where the bodies of the recently deceased were exhumed by body-snatchers, also known as resurrectionists.
+The bodies were then sold to anatomists at medical schools.
+In the archives we have an account of one of these body-snatchers operating in London (MS0024/1).

 Diary of a Resurrectionist